kmorning/katacoda-scenarios/bootstrap-k8s-kubeadm/step1.md

 `sudo apt update`{{execute HOST2}}

-Ignore the warnings generated at the end of the update.
-They pertain to an expired GPG key in one of the package repositories which will not affect us.

 ## Check Available Kubernetes Versions
 To see the available Kubernetes versions, run the following on either the master or worker node: